vicoslab/dis_tutorial6/README.md

 ne.compute(*cloud_normals);
 ```

-We find the largest plane on the point cloud.
+We find the largest plane in the point cloud.
 This will usually be the ground plane.
-It will be simpler for RANSAC to find a good fit for the cylinder if we filter out all the points we are certain do not belong to the cyllinder:
+It will be simpler for RANSAC to find a good fit for the cylinder if we filter out all the points we are certain do not belong to the cylinder:
 ```
 // Create the segmentation object for the planar model and set all the
 // parameters